brian-moretti/angular-gorest/README.md

 - Test Code-Coverage greater than 60%
 - Is divided into 3 NGModules: 'Auth', 'Users' and 'App'.
 Auth and Users are configured to be Lazy-Load.
 You can see the process spying the Devs tools of your Browser.

-## Config the application on locale
+## :gear:	Config the application on locale
-Copy the repository from my github
+Copy the repository from my Github
-Run `npm install` to install all the modules needed to use the application Run `ng serve -o` or `ng serve open` to launch the app locally and open immediately `http://localhost:4200/`.
+Run `npm install` to install all the modules needed to use the application
+Run `ng serve -o` or `ng serve open` to launch the app locally and open immediately `http://localhost:4200/`.
 Run `ng test` to execute the unit tests via Karma

-Run `ng test --no-watch --code-coverage`

-## Contact me
+## :incoming_envelope: Contact me
-If you find some bugs to fix or simply you want to send me a message
+If you find some bugs to fix or simply you want to send me a message please write me at [brianmoretti2512@gmail.com](mailto:brianmoretti2512@gmail.com)